ccorcos/meteor-swipe/README.md

 ## To Do

-- Document setPageHard
-- fix swiping inside a swipe-control
+- mouseup when touching a swipe-control?
-- mobile vertical scrolling

 ## Getting Started